intel/pepc/CONTRIBUTING.md

 ## API Design & Conventions

-### Prefer Tuple Over List
+### Prefer Immutable Collections

+Prefer `tuple` over `list` and `frozenset` over `set` for collections that should not be modified after creation.

-One of the patterns is to pass a collection of items to a method.
-For example, passing one or two CPU numbers to a method.
-In such cases, prefer using a tuple instead of a list.
-For example:
+When passing a small collection of items (e.g., CPU numbers), prefer a tuple over a list:

 ```python
     def read(self,